top of page

 We must make certain the underlying elements of the crisis – shockingly awful corporate leadership and incompetence, with a healthy dose of stunning but unjustified arrogance; steadily declining lending standards which led to unconstrained and excessive borrowing by Wall Street and the American public; absurdly inadequate financial regulations; frenzied risk-taking on all levels; federal officials who were unprepared for such a crisis and, therefore, inconsistent in their decisions; and practically zero accountability for anyone – are examined and reigned in.
 For good.

 After the 2007-2009 Financial Crisis, the U.S. Congress passed – and President Obama signed into law – the Dodd-Frank Wall Street Reform and Consumer Protection Act, the most sweeping financial regulation in American history.
-Dodd-Frank set limits on bank debt, requiring banks to keep more money in reserve; restricted how much debt banks can leverage in investments; established the Volcker Rule, which restricts banks from trading with their own funds; created stress tests for banks to better monitor systemic risk; reversed much of the the Commodity Futures Modernization Act’s (CFMA) deregulation, now compelling many firms that trade derivatives use a more regulated clearinghouse; established the Financial Stability Oversight Council (FSOC) and the Consumer Financial Protection Bureau (CFPB); and bolstered the regulation of credit agencies as well as whistleblower protections.
+Dodd-Frank set limits on bank debt, requiring banks to keep more money in reserve; restricted how much debt banks can leverage in investments; established the Volcker Rule, which restricts banks from trading with their own funds; created stress tests for banks to better monitor systemic risk; reversed much of the Commodity Futures Modernization Act’s (CFMA) deregulation, now compelling many firms that trade derivatives use a more regulated clearinghouse; established the Financial Stability Oversight Council (FSOC) and the Consumer Financial Protection Bureau (CFPB); and bolstered the regulation of credit agencies as well as whistleblower protections.

 The legislation also expanded the Federal Deposit Insurance Corporation’s authority, making the FDIC responsible for all firms designated as “systemically important.”
 As such, the FDIC now has orderly liquidation authority, meaning it has the power to restructure or liquidate failing financial firms that would pose a danger to the U.S. financial system if they filed traditional bankruptcy.
 The FDIC, together with the Federal Reserve, also handles the “living wills” that financial institutions now periodically submit to summarize their credit exposure and outline the company’s strategy for a swift, orderly resolution in the event of its material financial distress or total failure.